takara-ai/Website/env/content/company/about-us.md

 title: "About Us"
 date: "2024-01-30T20:14:10Z"
 draft: false
-description: "Discover takara.ai, where advanced AI meets human creativity to transform businesses and empower humanity.
-With our expert guidance, unlock your organization's potential for a competitive edge in today's fast-paced world."
+description: "Discover Takara.ai, founded in 2024, where we harness AI to transform businesses.
+We bridge the gap between AI's promise and practical use, guiding organizations in model selection and integration.
+Unlock your organization's hidden treasures with us."
 ---

 ## **Takara means treasure.**